 Air trapped in the gas lines may delay the initial lighting of any appliance.
 It could take several seconds or longer for the gas to reach the appliance.
 The first time the furnace or oven is lit; paints and oils used in the manufacturing process may generate some smoke and fumes.
 If this occurs, open doors and windows to air out the camper.
 If this happens it should burn off quickly and not be an issue going forward.

-NOTE: Always follow the appliance manufacturer's lighting and operating instructions, found in the truck camper's Info-Pak
+NOTICE: Always follow the appliance manufacturer's lighting and operating instructions, found in the Owner Supplement Bag.